openoms/joininbox/prepare_remote_node.md

 <!-- omit in toc -->
 # Prepare a bitcoin node to accept a remote RPC connection

+If you have arrived here from runing JoininBox locally on the RaspiBlitz can skip these steps (CTRL+C to exit the connection settings).
+The connection to the local bitcoin node is set up automatically.

-JoinMarket (running in JoinInBox) needs to connect to Bitcoin Core via RPC.
+JoinMarket (running in JoininBox) needs to connect to Bitcoin Core via RPC.
 A pruned node with the **bitcoind wallet enabled** will do and txindex is not required.
 - [RaspiBlitz](#raspiblitz)
   - [Enable the bitcoind wallet](#enable-the-bitcoind-wallet)